mrauer/pyrewrite/README.md

 You can contribute to the project by developing new features, fixing bugs, submitting ideas or writing unit tests.

 Submit a ticket at https://github.com/mrauer/pyrewrite/issues

+### Install on OSX

+To install in the path, use the following command:

+`sudo cp bin/pyrewrite-osx /usr/local/bin/pyrewrite`